Race Services - Far West Masters

 The membership report is used for race registration and checkin.
 It lists all recently active members in the Far West masters membership database with bib numbers and current dues status for Far West membership and USSA masters license.
 The report is generated directly from the Far West Masters membership database and correlated with license data from USSA.

-Current report (14-Feb-2008):
+Current report (08-Mar-2019)

 Far West membership dues status is updated frequently (often weekly during the early part of the season).
 USSA license status is updated for this report from monthly USSA reports.